-- Poorly enforced domestic labour laws due to a lack of government will, resources and/or capacity can lead to discrimination occurring in the workplace, marketplace and community without any remediation as the legal system to address discrimination may be weak.
+- Poorly enforced domestic labour laws: Due to a lack of government will, resources and/or capacity, poorly enforced domestic labour laws can lead to discrimination occurring in the workplace, marketplace and community without any remediation as the legal system to address discrimination may be weak.

 - High levels of economic disparity between men and women: Women face unequal pay in most countries and are also at a higher risk of performing undervalued work (such as domestic work), putting them at a more vulnerable economic position than men.
 They are also much more likely to perform unpaid work such as domestic labour and childcare.
 These aspects can limit their decision-making powers or inhibit their access to opportunities such as education, capital or land.

 - Limited access to education: Women continue to face significant barriers in accessing education in many countries.
 This pushes many women towards vulnerable forms of employment, for example in the informal economy, where they are over-represented compared to men and where they are at higher risk of rights violations and being excluded from social protections.